Photo: Unknown (prototype asset) / project prototype

 The Onsen Experience

-The extraordinary Japanese winter (December–February) is the finest season for the extraordinary onsen (hot spring bath) culture — the extraordinary combination of the cold air and the extraordinary hot mineral water creates the finest onsen experience of any season:
+Japanese winter (December–February) is the best season for onsen (hot spring bath) culture — the contrast between cold air and hot mineral water makes for the finest onsen experience of the year:

-Hakone (70km southwest of Tokyo): The most accessible onsen destination from Tokyo — the extraordinary rotenburo (outdoor hot spring bath) with the extraordinary Mount Fuji view from the extraordinary Gora and Sengokuhara hot spring resorts (the most extraordinary combination of volcanic scenery, extraordinary mineral water, and extraordinary Mount Fuji backdrop of any onsen in Japan).
+Hakone (70km southwest of Tokyo): The most accessible onsen destination from Tokyo — outdoor hot spring baths (rotenburo) with Mount Fuji views at the Gora and Sengokuhara hot spring resorts.

-Nikko Yumoto Onsen: The extraordinary remote mountain onsen village (1,480m altitude — the extraordinary snow, the extraordinary isolation, and the extraordinary kappa mineral spring character).
+Nikko Yumoto Onsen: A remote mountain onsen village at 1,480m altitude, known for its snow, isolation, and distinctive kappa mineral spring character.

 Month-by-Month Quick Reference